bigdawgbank/ie-bank/docs/CloudArchitect.md

   3. If valid:
      - The sender's balance is debited, and the recipient's balance is credited in the **Accounts Database**.
      - A record of the transfer is created in the **Transfers Database**.

+### Key Features of the DFD

+#### Authentication with JWT Tokens
+- Tokens are issued upon successful login and used for session management.
+#### Role-Based Access Control
+- Admins can manage users and accounts, while regular users are limited to their accounts.
+#### Scalability
+- Multiple users and accounts can interact simultaneously with secure data flows.
+#### Data Validation
+- All processes validate inputs before updating the respective data stores.
+#### Transaction Logging
+- Transfers are securely logged in the Transfers Database, ensuring auditability.

 ---